MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_predict_default.md

 ##### extra_vars_to_write

-None or character vector of additional variables names from the input data or transforms to include in the outData.
-If writeModelVars is True, model variables will be included as well.
+None or list of strings of additional variables names from the input data or transforms to include in the output_data.
+If write_model_vars is True, model variables will be included as well.

 ##### remove_missings

-logical value.
+bool value.
 If True, rows with missing values are removed.

 ##### append

 either “none” to create a new files or “rows” to append rows to an existing file.
-If outData exists and append is “none”, the overwrite argument must be set to True.
-You can append only to RxTeradata data source.
+If output_data exists and append is “none”, the overwrite argument must be set to True.
 Ignored for data frames.

 ##### overwrite

-logical value.
+bool value.
 If True, an existing output_data will be overwritten. overwrite is ignored if appending rows.
 Ignored for data frames.

 ##### check_factor_levels

-logical value.
+bool value.

 ##### predict_var_names

-character vector specifying name(s) to give to the prediction results
+list of strings specifying name(s) to give to the prediction results.

 ##### residual_var_names

-character vector specifying name(s) to give to the residual results.
+list of strings specifying name(s) to give to the residual results.

 ##### interval_var_names

-None or a character vector defining low and high confidence interval variable names, respectively.
+None or a list of strings defining low and high confidence interval variable names, respectively.
 If None, the strings “_Lower” and “_Upper” are appended to the dependent variable names to form the confidence interval variable names.